Your cart is currently empty!

 Tip: Invest in bottle cleaners, especially if you use graduated cylinders.

-So check out the next picture: a now squeaky clean graduated cylinder that used to have tamanu and hemp seed oil in it.
+Below is a picture of the recently washed, now squeaky-clean, graduated cylinder that used to have tamanu and hemp seed oil in it.
 I used some baking soda and a scant amount of soap.
 No residue.